guanlongzhao/ppg-gmm/dependency/mcep-sptk-matlab/README.md

 # SPTK MCEP Encoder and Decoder for Matlab
 I want to use SPTK's `mcep` and `mgc2sp` in Matlab on Windows, but I could not get SPTK compiled on Windows.
 To make my life easier, I ported those two functions to Matlab, so that's the story.
-I could use Linux and call the SPTK binaries from `bash`, but I just do not want to do that.

 ## Port `mcep`
 Originally I was going to implement a pure Matlab version, but after finishing half of the work I realized that the Matlab version is very slow, especially those two subroutines `freqt` and `frqtr`.
 So I added Matlab `mex` support to `freqt`, `frqtr`, and `theq`, and used the compiled C code directly.
 Eventually, the only difference between the Matlab and the C version is that the Matlab version uses its own `fft` and `ifft` functions.